Clare Wade QC

 R v BR (2016)

 Young woman accused of sexual offences and child cruelty against 6 year old child.
+Successful submission of no case to answer.

 R v D (2015)